top of page

 Sentimental clutter is the hardest.
 But keeping everything honors nothing.
 It's like saving theater tickets for a show that's already closed.

 When you find things connected to precious memories, pause.
 Consider what Eleanor, a recent widow, did with her late husband's fishing lures that had sat untouched for eight years.
-She chose three favorites to frame in a shadow box, photographed the rest, then gave the collection to her grandson who had taken up fishing.
-"Now when he visits, we have something meaningful to discuss," she told me, "instead of looking at dusty boxes in the garage."
+She chose three favorites to frame in a shadow box, photographed the rest, and then gave the collection to her grandson who had taken up fishing.
+"Now when he visits, we have something meaningful to talk about," she told me.

 📌 Quick Tip: Take photos of sentimental items before letting them go.
 The memories stay, even if the stuff doesn't.